-Practices that have successfully utilized peer review and had positive experiences share common themes.
+Practices that have successfully utilized peer review under Nebraska's law and had positive experiences share common themes.
 Foremost, these practices have developed a culture of understanding that the purpose of peer review is not to hinder or punish practitioners.
 Instead, they believe it allows them to continually improve the quality of care, treatment, and services provided as well as protect the safety of the patients they treat and ensure the best possible outcomes.

-When implementing peer review, it can be important to dispel a common misunderstanding among physicians that all reviews of a physician will be reported to the medical board.
+When implementing peer review, it can be important to dispel a common misunderstanding among physicians that all reviews of a physician under HCQIA will be reported to the medical board.